Blobfolio/refract/README.md

 If you want to truly maximize the quality and size of next-gen copies, you cannot rely on hardcoded constants or fancy [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) analysis.
 That will result in frequent over- or under-compression, and some images will come out looking… bad.

 You have to actually use your eyes.
 And you have to pay attention to the resulting file sizes.
-Sometimes newer formats fall short of what the originals achieved.
+Sometimes newer formats result in _larger_ output, which rather defeats the purpose!

-While you can do all of this manually, running multiple programs hundreds of times for each and every source you want to convert, it is easy to screw up, and really tedious.
+While you can do all of this manually, running multiple programs hundreds of times for each and every source you want to convert, that would be incredibly tedious and easy to screw up.

-Refract helps makes that manual process _less_ tedious.
+Refract helps makes that manual process _less_ tedious and _more_ foolproof.

 It automatically uses the strongest (slowest) possible compression settings for each format, keeps track of file sizes and qualities, can process inputs en masse, and reduces the number of conversion tests by around 90%.